SpaceWalkerr/The-City-of-Noctura-/README.md

-# The-City-of-Noctura-
-Hello Visitors here is something we visualised

-Noctura is an immersive, interactive art display website that brings storytelling to life using cutting-edge AI-generated visuals.
-Set in a dreamy floating city, this project merges technology and imagination — each scene unfolds a narrative powered by vivid imagery and subtle animations.

-🚀 Features
-🌇 10 illustrated story scenes — featuring detailed prompts and matching AI-generated images.

-🎵 Ambient background music — optional sound toggle for immersive vibes.

-✨ Smooth scroll animations — transitions between scenes feel magical.

-💡 Hover effects — descriptions gently fade in over each image.

-🌟 Cursor sparkles — a magical mouse trail follows your every move.

-📱 Fully responsive — optimized for desktop and mobile devices.

-🛠️ Built With
-HTML5

-CSS3 (animations & transitions)

-JavaScript (DOM interaction & canvas sparkles)

-AI-generated visuals (prompt-crafted art using diffusion-based models)
+#🌌 Noctura — A Fantastical AI-Powered Art Display Website

+Welcome to Noctura, an immersive art display experience powered by storytelling and AI-generated visuals.
+This project blends technology and creativity to create a beautiful narrative web journey through a dreamy floating city.

-🎨 Story Theme
+#🎨 Story Theme

 "In the city of Noctura, nestled among clouds and emotions, floating structures carry memories, dreams, and destiny.
 Each scene tells a part of the journey — from mysterious nights to radiant dawns."

+#🚀 Features

+10 illustrated story scenes — AI-generated images aligned with narrative prompts.

+Smooth scroll animations — Visually appealing transitions across sections.

+Ambient background music — With a toggle button for immersive storytelling.

+Hover effects on images — Descriptions fade in beautifully.

+Cursor sparkles — Magical trail effect following the user's mouse.

+Responsive design — Optimized for both mobile and desktop screens.

+#🛠️ Technologies Used

+HTML5

+CSS3 (Animations, Hover effects, Layout)

+JavaScript (Event handling, Sparkle animation, Music toggle)

+AI Art — Images generated using diffusion-based AI models via text prompts.